CIROH-UA/NGIAB_data_preprocess/README.md

 # CLI instructions at the bottom of the README
 ```

-The first time you run this command, it will download the hydrofabric and model parameter files from Lynker Spatial.
-If you already have them, place `conus.gpkg` and `model_attributes.parquet` into `modules/data_sources/`.
+The first time you run this command, it will download the hydrofabric from Lynker Spatial.
+If you already have it, place `conus_nextgen.gpkg` into `modules/data_sources/`.

 ## Development Installation